-We do not anticipate paying dividends on our common stock.
+We do not anticipate paying dividends on our common stock, and investors may lose the entire amount of their investment.

 Cash dividends have never been declared or paid on our common stock, and we do not anticipate such a declaration or payment for the foreseeable future.
 We expect to use future earnings, if any, to fund business growth.
 Therefore, stockholders will not receive any funds absent a sale of their shares of common stock.
 If we do not pay dividends, our common stock may be less valuable because a return on your investment will only occur if our stock price appreciates.
 We cannot assure stockholders of a positive return on their investment when they sell their shares, nor can we assure that stockholders will not lose the entire amount of their investment.